On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities

-The first part of this paper is motivated by the need to weaken Lipschitzian and strong monotonicity requirements.
-Employing a smoothing technique, our first goal is to weaken the typical conditions for almost sure convergence of SA methods by allowing for a \us{non-Lipschitzian} mapping.
-Our work is motivated by a class of averaged functions first introduced by Steklov \cite{steklov1}, employed for the solution of stochastic optimization problems \cite{Bertsekas73,norkin93optimization,DeFarias08,Duchi12}.
-It is well-known that given a convex function $f(x):\Real^n \rightarrow \Real$ and a random variable $\omega$ with probability distribution $P(\omega)$, the function $\hat f$ defined by $\hat f(x) \triangleq \int_{\Real^n}f(x+\omega)P(\omega)d\omega=\EXP{f(x+\omega)} $ is a differentiable function.
-Employing this technique allowed us to address non-smoothness in developing adaptive stepsize SA schemes for stochastic convex optimization problems and Cartesian SVIs in absence or unavailability of a Lipschitz constant~\cite{Farzad1,Farzad03}.
-To accommodate merely monotone maps, we introduce a regularization term, inspired by Tikhonov regularization~\cite{facchinei02finite} and their iterative counterparts~\cite{golshtein89modified,kannan10online,koshal12regularized}.
-In the resulting scheme, referred to as a {\em regularized smoothed stochastic approximation} (RSSA) scheme in which both the smoothing parameter and the regularization parameter are updated after every iteration and are driven to zero in the limit.
-Note that this is in contrast with our prior work where the smoothing parameter is assumed to be fixed, here the smoothing parameter is updated at each iteration and converges to zero, allowing us to prove convergence to the solution set of the original SVI rather than an approximate problem. {The key distinction with prior schemes is that the RSSA scheme can cope with merely monotone SVIs without a Lipschitzian assumption on the map and are equipped with {almost sure} asymptotic convergence guarantees.} Unfortunately, we cannot derive non-asymptotic rate statements without reverting to averaging and this forms the focus of the second part of the paper.
+\uvs{Our second goal lies in weakening the strong monotonicity requirement on the mapping.
+We achieve this by utilizing a regularization term, inspired by Tikhonov regularization~\cite{facchinei02finite} and their iterative counterparts~\cite{golshtein89modified,kannan10online,koshal12regularized}.
+In the resulting scheme, referred to as a {\em regularized smoothed stochastic approximation} (RSSA) scheme, {\em both} the smoothing parameter and the regularization parameter are updated after every iteration and are driven to zero in the limit, in sharp contrast with our prior work~\cite{Farzad1,Farzad03}, where the smoothing parameter is assumed to be fixed.
+This allows for proving asymptotic convergence to the solution set of the original problem, rather than an approximate problem.
+Unfortunately, we cannot derive non-asymptotic rate statements without reverting to averaging, \an{which is} the focus of the second part of the paper.}